appstetix/seamless-framework-java/README.md

 ## Installation

 Currently this project hasn't been added to any dependency repository like maven central so the project will have to be cloned and built manually.
-Before you clone the repo make sure you have Java 8 + maven install on your machine.
+Before you clone the repo make sure you have Java 8, maven and git install on your machine.
 The steps to build the project are as follows:

 ```sh
 $ git clone https://appstetix@bitbucket.org/appstetixappstract/seamless-framework.git